• Skip to main content

 Jump to Recipe Jump to Video Print Recipe

 Who else loves a tangy and spicy Onion Tomato Garlic Chutney blended with Indian Spices?
-Simple, healthy and yummy!!
+Simple and yummy!!

 Indian foods are dull and incomplete without the accompaniments like chutneys.
 I believe every part of India has a well-known chutney that goes well with their native food.
 This classic recipe of Tomato and Garlic Chutney hails from South India!